 The 2018 Cheltenham Festival runs from Tuesday 13th to Friday 16th March 2018 and features some truly top class races as well as all the best runners, riders and trainers.
 And here are the best betting offers!

-Best Free Bets and Betting Offers for the Cheltenham Festival 2018
+Best Free Bets and Welcome Offers for the Cheltenham Festival 2018

 Here we detail some of the best free bets and bonuses available to new customers of the best bookies around:

 - Betfair – 70/1 Might Bite to win the Gold Cup – New Customers can get Might Bite at an enhanced 70/1 to win the Cheltenham Gold Cup.
 Max Stake £1.
 Winnings paid in free bets, valid for 7 days, only deposits with cards/Paypal count.
 Exchange and multiple bets excluded.
 T&C’s Apply.
 18+|Gamble Aware.

 - Coral – 25/1 Might Bite to win Gold Cup – 18+ UK+IRE New Customers Only.
 Winning bets paid in cash based on the normal price on our website.
 Enhanced odds paid in free bets.
 Free bets valid for 4 days.
 Free bet stake not returned.
 Losing £5 free bet excludes Coral Connect.

 - Ladbrokes – £50 Free Bet Welcome Offer – 18+.
 New customers only.
 Promo code ‘F50’ required.
 Certain deposit methods excluded.
 Min £/€5 on win or each-way bet excluding Tote or pools = match max £/€50 free bet.
 Min odds 1/2 (1.5).
 Bet must be made within 14 days.
 Free bet valid for 4 days.
 Free bet stake not returned.
 Single bets only.
 Free bet cannot be used on certain markets.
 T&Cs apply.